 Study the the left. e sentence and then answer its question.
-Write the letters of the correct answers in the blanks to The football seemed to fly across our big screen TV for more than a mile before a player snatched it from the air.
+Write the letters of the correct answers in the blanks to 1.
+The football seemed to fly across our big screen TV for more than a mile before a player snatched it from the air.
 This sentence contains an example of (A) a simile, (B) a metaphor, (C) a hyperbole, (D) alliteration.
 2. The wad of bubblegum stuck to the bottom of my shoe, attached itself to the kitchen tile, and then stretched out like a pink spider web when I took a step.
 The simile in this sentence compares (A) a shoe to a kitchen tile, (B) a wad of bubblegum to a shoe, (C) a shoe to a spider web, (D) strings of bubble gum to a spider web.
 3. Education is the key to unlock the golden door of freedom.
 George Washington Carver.
 Mr. Carver's quote has an example of (A) a simile, (B) a metaphor, (C) alliteration, (D) a hyperbole.
 4. On Groundhog Day, the sun played hide and seek, slipping behind clouds and popping back out, teasing the spectators below.
-In this sentence, what object is personified and given human characteristics?
-(A) a groundhog

-(B) the sun(C) clouds(D) spectators
+(A) a groundhog(B) the sun(C) clouds(D) spectators